frelon/suse-elemental/docs/linux-only-image.md

 sudo qemu-nbd -d /dev/nbd0
 ```

-## Booting the Image
+## Starting the virtual machine image

 To boot the image in a virtual machine you can use either QEMU or libvirt utilities for creating the VM.
-Keep in mind that the emulated CPU (or vCPU) has to be at least `x86_64-v2` compliant.

 *Using QEMU:*
 > **NOTE:** Make sure you have `qemu` installed on your system.
 If not, you can install it using `zypper -n install qemu-x86`.